Max-Edelson/Bullet-Journal/admin/meetings/06-07-2021_project_meeting_8.md

 1. SPA's may need to be updated to reflect our decisions
 2. Demos
 3. Connect Site
+4. Ensure everyone updates their bio to include their lab 1 html page.
+	- Comment on Joshua's really high ROC value

 ## Notes from discussion:
 - Will make a SPA